Nettle Powder and a Green Smoothie Bowl

 - 2 kiwi fruit - peeled and sliced

-- Blitz everything together in a high speed blender for 20 seconds.
+Blitz everything together, except the muesli and kiwi fruit, in a high speed blender for 20-30 seconds.
 You may need longer in an ordinary blender.

 - Pour into 4 bowls.

-- Scatter ½ tbsp of muesli on top of the smoothie along one side of the bowl.
+Scatter ½ tbsp of muesli on top of the smoothie along one side of each bowl.

-- Halve the kiwi fruit slices and arrange along the centre of the bowl.
+Halve the kiwi fruit slices and arrange along the centre of the bowls.

 Other nettle recipes you might like